PREVIOUS: ACoAs & Time (Part 1)

 • we can’t decide what to do first – everything is equally big, important, scary… because as a kid the same amount of emphasis was put on large or small events, mistakes, tasks… so we never learned to prioritize

-▪️ While these are all ‘hangovers’ from childhood, the root of it is our inner conflict now, between:
+▪️ re.
+ACTIONS – While these reasons are ‘hangovers’ from childhood, the root of the procrastination is our inner conflict now, between:

-• what we want & what the Introject wants or won’t allow (or others in the present)
+• what we want & what the Introject (PP) wants or won’t allow (or with others in the present)

 • our damaged part (WIC) & the emerging Healthy Adult voice